 In addition to being dangerous, grilled meats cook too quickly and in the case of pork, can be underdone or even raw on the inside.

 When this kind of meat is underdone, it can cause trichinellosis, also called trichinosis if the meat of the animal is infected with trichinella worm.
 Inspect pork meat carefully and choose the leanest rack possible.

-The Best Type of Knife for Trimming a Rib Rack
+The Best Type of Knife for Trimming a Rack Of Ribs

 Chefs of renown agree that the knife used for trimming should always be sharp and kept that way.

 Ribs can be purchased as a full rack you can be sliced pre or post-grilling or purchase pre-sliced from a butcher.

 If there is any fat remaining on either of these, the sharp knife used for trimming should be made of precision forged, high carbon steel with at least a 2.75-inch blade and a durable, comfortable handle.